 I graduated with a degree in Mathematics and Economics.
 This was followed by a PGCE and an MSc in Medical Statistics and Information Technology.
 My PhD involved using computer intensive statistical methods for estimating sample sizes and analysing quality of life outcomes.
 I joined ScHARR in January 1995.
 I was promoted to Senior Lecturer in 2003; Reader in 2008 and to a Personal Chair in 2009.
-I was appointed Director of the Design, Trials and Statistics section in ScHARR in August 2012.
+I was the first Director of the Design, Trials and Statistics section in ScHARR from 2012-18.

-I have co-authored over 250 publications (including 145 in refereed journals and 4 books).
+I have co-authored over 286 publications (including 176 in refereed journals and 4 books, with over 21,000 copies sold).
 The majority of my peer-reviewed journal articles have been applied research, with the emphasis on the evaluation of new services.
-I have been a co-applicant, statistical advisor and collaborator on over 50 health services research projects.
+I have been a co-applicant, statistical advisor and collaborator on over 57 health services research projects.

 My research interests are